 Linda LaPierre lives in Yerington, NV, but she has spent most of the last 40 summers at Lundy Lake.
 She and her husband also had the experience of a lifetime spending the winter of 1978-79 snowed in at Lundy.
 That winter introduced her to birds, as David Gaines asked them to keep a log of the birds they saw in Lundy Canyon.
 Linda’s interest in researching Lundy began in 1984, when she located the foundation of the Lundy schoolhouse, scraping up pen nibs and the metal rings on pencil erasers.
 She began her research in the Mono Lake Committee's research library, spending many hours going through material in the backroom of the old Committee.
 She has been a Mono Lake Volunteer leading a History/Nature tour in Lundy Canyon for the last 11 summers.
 It has been said that we all have "a place of the heart".
 Linda found hers long ago in Lundy Canyon.

-Burleigh Lockwood has been a field biologist since the age of four (smashed worms and crumpled caterpillars in inquisitive hands).
+Burleigh Lockwood has been a field biologist since the age of four, lying on her belly watching ant-highways and caterpillars chewing on leaves.
 She pursued biology through high school and into college.
 While she was finishing her degree in Environmental Biology, she began working for California Fish & Game as a seasonal biologist.
-It was a career shift to the Forest Service that brought her into contact with owls.
-As an official “hooter” on Spotted Owl surveys for the Forest Service, she learned the habits and hoots of the owls in the Sierra.
-She is currently a biologist for the Education Department of the Chaffee Zoo in Fresno.
+In a career shift to the Forest Service, she became an official 'hooter' on Spotted Owl surveys, learning the habits and hoots of the owls in the Sierra.
+While doing field work in the Sierra, she began volunteering for Fresno's Chaffee Zoo Education Department.
+Leaving the Forest Service, she became a staff biologist for the Zoo, presenting 'Natural History Stuff' to children of all ages.

 Paul McFarland has pushed dirt, paper, politics, broken vehicles, dead trees, a few too many rocks and the bounds of rationality while working on and for the public lands and wildlife of the Eastern Sierra.
 A true amateur in the Latin sense of the word, there isn't one facet of our natural world that has taken precedent on any of his guided natural history explorations over the past two decades, from birds to butterflies to basalt and bedrock mortars, everything has a story that's tied to everything else.
 Paul lives in Lee Vining with his wife, Yvette, and children Solomon, Henry, and Lydia dreaming of a future where Highway 395 is a railway, but not much else has changed on the landscape.